Red Bell Pepper

 Key Techniques

-- Slow-roasting for caramelization
+- Slow roasting at low temperature for caramelization

-- Blending into sauces and soups
+- Blending roasted flesh into purées and sauces

 Classic Dishes